dollars0427/SQLwatcher/README.md

 1.Download the SQLwatcher source or clone the git repository:
 `$ git@10.180.51.88:sardoip/SQLwatcher`

-2.Switch to the directory of SQLwatcher:
+2.Switch to the project root directory:
 `$ cd SQLwathcer`

 3.Install the dependencies: